 If your roof is between 15-20 years old, it’s time to start planning for a roofing replacement.
 Roofing is a major home improvement project, and it can also be a time-consuming process.
 That’s why it’s important to consider the best time of year to get started, depending on the type of roof and what it takes to install.
 Several factors might delay a roofing replacement, including bad weather, freezing temperatures, an unfavorable geographical region, supply chain disruptions of materials, and a lack of available appointment times from roofing contractors.
-While each season has its advantages and disadvantages, a trained home roofing contractor can replace a roof anytime of the year.
+While each season has its advantages and disadvantages, a trained home roofing contractor can replace a roof any time of the year.

 Winter Roofing Replacement